fernandoescolar/vscode-solution-explorer/README.md

 ### 0.2.26

 Bug fixed #16: using this workarround to try to solve the encoding bug in the output channel: https://github.com/Microsoft/vscode-arduino/commit/00d3fefcead1a95ec1b1ffbb32abc0f1b0a47a82

-### 0.2.25

-Bug fixed #15: the npm package "xml2js" has been replaced by "xml-js".
-The idea behind this modification is to keep the structure of the document as similar to the original.

-Added `vssolution.altSolutionFolders` configuration parameter to allow specify other folder than the root with .sln files.
-It is related with the issue #8.

 **Enjoy!**